- Sports India's oldest living first-class cricketer Vasant Raiji turns 100

 Also Read: Cleaning The House For Pongal: Tips

-People not only make Pongal on this festival, but they also decorate their house with several things.
+People not only make Pongal on this day, but they also decorate their house with several things.
 The colour of Pongal/Sankranti is green and therefore, green is used to decorate the houses.

 Also Read: Pongal: The Four Days Festival